PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 The owner remains a mechanical compatibility implementation; differential GraphIndex mutation is a separate follow-up requiring family-level evidence.

+### Quantized Swish orchestration

+`passes/quantized_swish_layout.py` now owns the complete orchestration around its previously extracted indexed phase owners.
+The public module owner retains the exact ordered sequence of primary branch/metadata rewriting, first inverse post-Transpose cleanup, late mixed-input Concat normalization and post cleanup, the independent wrong-way Conv-input safety valve, and final tensor pruning.
+Its statistics still aggregate rewritten branches, removed pre-Transposes, the union of propagated tensors, primary plus late Concat-axis changes, and all post/safety-valve removals under the historical keys.

+The spatial-agnostic residual-Concat closure remains a separate entry point.
+It invokes the same owner with `min_spatial_stage=0` and `require_concat_closure=True`, then remaps the established result to the four closure-specific keys.
+Both private lowerer symbols are retained as thin compatibility wrappers, and their two production call positions are unchanged.
+After normalizing only function and safety-owner names, both moved function ASTs are identical to their pre-extraction implementations.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current